ncbi/elastic-blast-docs/docs/source/quickstart-aws.rst

     # Optional: move elastic-blast to the desired installation path

-The code examples below assume that ElasticBLAST was installed in the current working directory.
+The code examples below assume that ElasticBLAST was installed in the current working directory and that the :ref:`requirements <requirements>` have been met.

 Set up an output bucket (if one doesn't exist)